weianyin/CS224U-Gen-D/README.md

     - ❓Finetuning task: Predict Masked words
 2. For each layers in the mini-Bert architecture:
     - Swap corresponding layer pairs from S-Model and A-Model
-    - Compute the percentage change after swapping
+    - Compute the percentage change after swapping --> a larger percentage change indicates a more concentrated gender-bias